ph +61 (0)3 6382 3352, +61 (0)466 955210, +61 (0)3 6382 1336 , email: us @ thegrovetas.com

 Booking: Please email or phone !
 Accommodation Photos

 The Grove, comprises a Georgian home (c.1835) with B&B accommodation (in Nanna's or Grove Cottages) located at George Town, site of Australia's third settlement, at the mouth of the picturesque Tamar River valley (home to fruit farms and wineries - the source of many fine wines).

 Our restaurant and the house are no longer open to the public.
 Layout and photos

 |Restaurant and House are no longer open for inspection|

 Have a look at George Town's history also.

+The Davies family, who purchased 'The Grove' in 1889 report that they were told that the house was built as a home for the military commandant, and completed about 1827.
+Remembering that it is situated in Cimitiere St., and that Colonel Cimitiere was the military commandant, may give that story some credibility.
 However, recent research suggests that the house was very likely built by Lieutenant Matthew Curling Friend, ship's captain, who was appointed to the post of Port Officer in 1832.
 He administered the whole of the river port of the Tamar river, called Port Dalrymple, because in those days of course the ships were much smaller, and used to go right to Launceston.
 He moved from Launceston to George Town late in 1835 apparently on completion of construction.